 The second thing is to know exactly who you are writing to.
 Is it to parents, individual businessmen, companies, grants organizations, or previous donors?

-Different letters will be more appealing to different types of people.
-So by knowing who your target audience will be, you will be able to write a more successful fundraiser letter.
+different types of people.
+So by knowing who your target audience will

 You may find that you will need to write a few different letters to accommodate for the different types of audiences that you are writing to...